-When consumers look for their dream homes, they look for a number of features including style, suitability, affordability and durability.
+When consumers look for their dream Steel Kit Homes, they look for a number of features including style, suitability, affordability and durability.
 Steel is the only material that can deliver on all of these factors, making it the number one material of choice to build your dream home.

 It is essential that we give consideration to building materials that are not only durable, but also sustainable.
 Attention must be given to not only our current generation but also those that will follow in our footsteps.
 Our choice of building materials now, will impact future generations.

 Steel is the perfect choice as it ticks all the boxes essential for sustainability.
 Steel is durable.
 Its long life conserves valuable resources and reduces energy consumption.
 Steel is 100% recyclable and won’t rot, split, warp, twist or burn and is termite and borer resistant.

 Its high strength to weight ratio means that long column free spans are possible, meaning minimal material is used.
 When compared with other inferior building products it’s easy to see why steel is the favoured choice when it comes to strength, longevity and sustainability.

 Transport costs are also notably reduced as more material can be transported at any one time, meaning fewer deliveries made to building sites.
 Many steel products are highly adaptable being designed in such a way that they can be disassembled and reused in their current form.
 There is no need to purchase new products and recycling is not required, meaning more savings.